fread-ink/epub-cfi-resolver/README.md

 ## Resolver

-The resolver only finds the relevant node and hands off any relevant information from the parser (e.g. offset into a text node).
-Currently the resolver prefers node ID over child index number when locating nodes (if both are present) and completely ignores Text Location Assertions in favor of the offset number.
+The resolver only finds the relevant node, corrects the offset if necessary and hands off any other information from the parser (e.g. sideBias).
+Currently the resolver prefers node ID over child index number when locating nodes (if both are present).
+Text Location Assertions are used to correct offsets into text nodes if possible.

 # About EPUB-CFI